“Salvation comes from the Lord” (Jonah 2:9 NIV).

 Then, in the presence of the Lord, God will make his dwelling with men.
 God will wipe all tears from our eyes.
 (Revelation 21:3-4).
 There will be no more death or mourning or crying or pain.
 Why?
 Because the old order of things has passed away and God will say “I am making everything new” (Revelation 21:5).

 Our future, final, eternal glorious salvation comes from the Lord.
-The Lord has saved me.
-The Lord is saving me.
-The Lord will save me.
+The Lord has saved me, is saving me, and will save me.
 Salvation comes from the Lord!
 The future of our salvation (which the Bible calls glorification) comes from the Lord.

 The more I think about the mystery of God’s saving work in my life, the more staggering it gets.
 Salvation comes from the Lord!